 TB detection process

-Due to their unique speed and sensitivity, the APOPO TB Detection Rats (HeroRATs) significantly increase the detection rate of people with tuberculosis.
-APOPO has raised the number of TB-positive patients found by over 40% in the clinics where it works.
+Due to their unique speed and sensitivity, the APOPO TB detection rats (HeroRATs) significantly increase the detection rate of people with tuberculosis.
+APOPO has raised the number of TB-positive patients found by 40% in partner clinics.

-Patients with suspected tuberculosis leave sputum samples at their local clinic to be checked by conventional microscopy.
+Patients with signs and symptoms of tuberculosis (TB) leave sputum samples at their local clinic to be checked by conventional microscopy.
 In some developing countries this method identifies less than half of the actual TB-positive patients.

 Sputum sample collection